mahes-a/2023/microsoft-fabric/DataActivatorRealTimeStreamAlerts.md

     <img width="753" alt="image" src="https://github.com/mahes-a/2023/assets/120069348/bb72d8d2-3b02-4cf2-980e-f12fc495441c">

 - We will need at least one of the keys in the event hub Json data to uniquely identify the data row.
-This can be something like device id , package id or taxi meter id , we have   UniqueID  property that identifies unique event through Guid
+This can be something like device id, package id or taxi meter id , we have   UniqueID  property that identifies unique event through Guid

 - we have created a unique id in our console app that mimics streaming

-- Click on three dots on the UniqueID and add create object and name the object
+- Click on three dots on the UniqueID and add create an object and name the object

    <img width="365" alt="image" src="https://github.com/mahes-a/2023/assets/120069348/47d4e514-928f-4420-94cc-5b486171abcf">